tascha/ConnectedLib/30_types_of_partners/34_schools.md

 <table class="table-format">
 <tr><th colspan="2">OPPORTUNITIES</th></tr>
 <tr><th>AFTERSCHOOL PARTNERSHIPS</th><td>Libraries can offer their space to afterschool programs, or conduct their own.
-Conducting afterschool programs on the school campus itself can help libraries reach underserved youth who might not be able to travel to the library building.</td></tr>
+Conducting afterschool programs on the school campus itself can help libraries reach underserved youth who might not be able to travel to the library building. <p><b>“We really appreciate those partnerships because it allows us to go into the schools, but it also allows us to reach those students that are underserved.
+Most likely, if they are at an afterschool program, their parents might not have as much opportunity to get to the library.
+So their students won't have as much opportunity to take advantage of those summer reading programs or those story times, or the programs we offer at the libraries.
+So being able to take those technologies and take those fun things and expose those kids to them, I think really helps and it also let the schools know what we are able to offer them a legitimate and valuable service as well.” -- Rural Western Library</b></p></td></tr>
 </table>

 <table class="heading-cell6 no-common-style">